“I have kept a bottle of oak-aged red every year, and now have 23 in the collection.”Jeff McManus, Buckinghamshire

-Our story started in 1985 when Andrew Gordon, an English wine merchant, bought Domaine du Grand Mayne in 1985.
-At that time it was an abandoned vineyard with semi-derelict buildings, overgrown copses and fields of maize and golden-headed sunflowers, to the flourishing vineyard and winery that we see today.
+Our story started in 1985 when Andrew Gordon, an English wine merchant, bought Domaine du Grand Mayne.
+Andrew transformed the property from what was an abandoned vineyard with semi-derelict buildings, overgrown copses and fields of maize and golden-headed sunflowers, to the flourishing vineyard and winery that we see today.
 The wonderful south-facing slopes with fantastic potential within striking distance of better known Bordeaux, were instantly appealing.

 Andrew sold the vineyard in 2008 and for a short period until 2013, it suffered from a lack of direction and investment, although top quality wine making continued under the control of talented winemaker Mathieu Crosnier, who had taken over the management in 2011.
 Mathieu also benefitted from a small, dedicated team who had worked at the vineyard for many years.